saffiya/first-milestone-project/README.md

 <ul>
 <li>Adobe color: to find complementary shades to go with red (#dc3545).
 The complementary HEX codes were used across the entire site.</li>
 <li>Bootstrap: to help with the html code behind modals, navbar and forms; i built upon the html found in bootrstrap within my site to get the layout and style desired.</li>
-<li>Hover.css: the CSS codes found here were nvery helpful when adding shadow to the table in the tour section of the site.</li>
+<li>Hover.css: the CSS codes found here were very helpful when adding shadow to the table in the tour section of the site.</li>

 <h3>Testing</h3>
 The site was tested across multiple browsers: